 - They claim to be selling in-demand supplies, like face masks, test kits, and household cleaners.

 - They hack into people’s social media accounts and send the user’s contacts a message saying they can get you a “COVID relief grant.”

 - Scammers send text messages impersonating contact tracers warning you’ve been exposed to the virus and to click a link for more info.

 - Ignore any offer to skip the vaccine line – it’s a lie.

 - Engage your inner skeptic when you see ads offering in-demand, hard-to-obtain supplies.

 - Be suspicious of messages or posts from people in your social media circle with a special offer – contact them via other means to warn them their account may have been hacked (and tell them to change their password right away).

 - Real contact tracers will not send you a link to click, and they will not ask for money or sensitive personal information.

-- Be warned that links in texts and emails can download software that steals your usernames and passwords and other sensitive info.
+- Be warned that links in texts and emails can download software that steals your usernames, passwords, and other sensitive info.

 To share this information with your loved ones, download our one-pager here.